 Keep in mind that when you buy shares of an S&P tracking ETF you're not buying the actual shares of the companies comprising the S&P 500, you're buying units of a single stock (ETF).
 It is possible that something happens to, say, SPY itself, since it is, after all, just a single stock ran by a company.
 I don't think it very probable, but technically it is possible.
 Note that, like single stocks, many ETFs have also failed in the past for various reasons.

-Adopting this strategy will probably enable you to take more advantage of dividend growth, cutting losses earlier, control dividend payment frequency, and actually own actual shares of companies you care about (not shares of an ETF) and want to have some voting power with.
+For example, adopting a buying individual stocks strategy will probably enable you to take more advantage of dividend growth, cutting losses earlier, control dividend payment frequency, keep any losses contained to a sector, invest more often, and actually own actual shares of companies you care about (not shares of an ETF) and want to have some voting power with.
+One could also buy an index-like ETF as the core and also select individual stocks for their portfolio.

 Of course, most investors not completely indoctrinated in investing in index replicating ETFs eventually ask themselves "I wonder which of the several S&P 500 ETFs performs best?" and then notice that there are other indexes and weightings that perform even better.
 From there I find they are quick to notice simply that many individual stocks perform better.